 The Company has one operating lease for its office space which was amended effective January 1, 2019 for a term of 38 months with no residual value guarantees or material restrictive covenants.
 The amended lease provided for free rent for the first two months of the lease and continues the security deposit of \$6,000.
 In addition to base rental payments included in the contractual obligations table below, the Company is responsible for our pro-rata share of the operating expenses for the building.
-Our lease cost for the years ended December 31, 2021 and 2020 was \$44,000 and \$44,000 and is included in general and administrative expenses.
-As of December 31, 2021, the right to use lease asset consisted of \$7,000 and is included in other assets.
-Also, at December 31, 2021, current lease liability of \$8,000 is included in accrued expenses.
-The Company renewed its existing office space lease effective in February 2022 for 38 months at substantially the same terms.
+Our lease cost for the years ended December 31, 2020 and 2019 was \$44,000 and \$44,000 and is included in general and administrative expenses.
+As of December 31, 2020, the right to use lease asset consisted of \$48,000 and is included in other assets.
+Also, at December 31, 2020, current lease liability of \$44,000 is included in accrued expenses and other and noncurrent lease liability of \$8,000 is in other noncurrent liabilities.

-Maturity of operating lease as of December 31, 2021 in thousands:
+Maturity of operating lease as of December 31, 2020 in thousands:

+2021 \$ 48

-2022 9 \$ 8
+2022 8

-Total 8
+Total 56

-Less imputed interest 0
+Less imputed interest 4

-Present value of lease liability \$ \$ 8
+Present value of lease liability \$ 52